gcanti/fp-ts-codegen/README.md

-POC: TypeScript code generation from a haskell-like syntax for ADT (algebraic data types)
+TypeScript code generation from a haskell-like syntax for ADT (algebraic data types)

 # Installation